-- Q8.9 Under the current version of AG VACARVM, requirements for adjusting F and G for Product Design Variations discuss executing "product specific" cash flow projections using the documented assumptions and pre-packaged scenarios.
-Would all 10,000 pre-packaged scenarios typically be run? - A: Some actuaries believe it is always appropriate to run all 10,000 scenarios, but other actuaries disagree.
-Below are some items to consider: - The degree to which the scenarios used are representative of all 10,000 scenarios. - The degree to which the scenarios are able to reproduce the F and G factors provided. - The variability of the benefit being modeled. (e.g., is it a one-tail or two-tailed benefit). - Q8.10 The assets backing each contract are assigned to predefined asset classes for three different purposes: calculating the GC component of the Alternative Methodology, calculating the CA component of the Alternative Methodology, and calculating the Standard Scenario reserve and RBC amounts.
-How does each of these three assignments differ? - A: For the GC component, each contract's entire asset exposure is assigned to one of the eight asset classes that are prescribed under the Alternative Methodology.
+Q8.7 The assets backing each contract are assigned to predefined asset classes for three different purposes: calculating the GC component of the Alternative Methodology, calculating the CA component of the Alternative Methodology, and calculating the Standard Scenario Amount.
+How does each of these three assignments differ?

+A: For the GC component, each contract's entire asset exposure is assigned to one of the eight asset classes that are prescribed under the Alternative Methodology.
 Each separate account and general account investment option is first mapped to one of the eight prescribed asset classes.
 Then, the overall expected long-term volatility for the contract's combined asset holdings is determined, based on the volatilities for each fund and the correlations between the prescribed asset classes.
 Finally, the asset composition and expected volatility for the contract is evaluated to determine which prescribed asset class best represents the overall asset exposure for the contract.